cancerberoSgx/code-ai/README.md

-# about
+# About

  * Use LLM like chat-GPT or llama to generate code or review code in a practical way for programmers.
+ * It supports a practical interface for developers based on source code files.
  * Language agnostic
  * automatic source code & project context
- * has a practical user interface in the source code itself, by writing/replacing code in-file
  * designed to be easy to reuse in IDEs / editor extensions, both CLI and JS API.

-TODO: animated showcase.
+TODO: animated showcase video.

 # install

 ```
 npm i -g code-ai
 ```

+If you are working in a node.js environment, you can always install this as a local development dependency and use `npx code-ai ...` locally

 # Usage